Dear readers of ADxS.org, please forgive the disruption.

 An activated BIS increases non-specific arousal, which leads to a focus of attention on currently relevant events.17

-High anxiety and increased punishment sensitivity are particularly characterized by high synchronization of hippocampus and amygdala in the theta EEG frequency band.18 With a reduction of anxiety by new conditioning, the synchronization of hippocampus and amygdala decreases at the same time.1920
+High anxiety and increased sensitivity to punishment are characterized in particular by a high synchronization of the hippocampus and amygdala in the theta EEG frequency band.18 With a reduction in anxiety through new conditioning, the synchronization of hippocampus and amygdala decreases at the same time.1920

-Depression and anxiety disorders are associated with sensitized BIS.21 A sensitized BIS is associated with increased punishment sensitivity and an enlarged hippocampus and amygdala.2218
+Depression and anxiety disorders are associated with a sensitized BIS.21 A sensitized BIS is associated with increased sensitivity to punishment and an enlarged hippocampus and amygdala.2218

-Anxiolytics (anxiety-reducing drugs) decrease the excitability of the amygdala.23
+Anxiolytics (anxiety-reducing drugs) reduce the excitability of the amygdala.23

 However, the BIS system can also be impaired by anxiolytics.24

-controlled, with norepinephrine and serotonin associated with hypothalamic-pituitary-adrenal (HPA) axis activity leading to cortisol release from the adrenal gland.26 In healthy children, activation of the BIS in response to punishment is associated with increased cortisol levels following difficult situations.27
+where noradrenaline and serotonin are linked to the activity of the hypothalamic-pituitary-adrenal axis (HPA axis) and lead to the release of cortisol from the adrenal gland.26 In healthy children, activation of the BIS in response to punishment is associated with increased cortisol levels following difficult situations.27

 3.1.
-BAS according to old as well as new RST
+BAS according to old and new RST

-According to Gray’s Reinforcement Sensitivity Theory (RST), Drive, Reward Responsiveness, Fun Seeking29 correlate with the level of activation of the BAS to a given stimulus.
+According to Gray’s Reinforcement Sensitivity Theory (RST), Drive, Reward Responsiveness, Fun Seeking29 correlate with the degree of activation of the BAS to a particular stimulus.

-The BAS responds to conditioned stimuli for reward and non-punishment, resulting in approach behavior and general behavioral activation.3031
+The BAS reacts to conditioned stimuli for reward and non-punishment, which leads to approach behavior and generally to behavioral activation.3031

-The Behavioural Activation System correlates with the personality trait Impulsivity as a weakened form of Extraversion and maps sensitivity to reward stimuli.3233
+The Behavioral Activation System correlates with the personality trait impulsivity as a weakened form of extraversion and reflects sensitivity to reward incentives.3233

-When the BAS is activated, this leads to a feeling of reward similar to that which occurs after the use of cocaine, amphetamines, heroin or alcohol.34 These rewards are all linked to the dopaminergic system.
+When the BAS is activated, this leads to a feeling of reward similar to that experienced after the consumption of cocaine, amphetamines, heroin or alcohol.34 These rewards are all linked to the dopaminergic system.

 3.2.
 Effects of the BAS

-People with a high BAS are more likely to report positive experiences than a comparison group in a diary study.12
+In a diary study, people with a high BAS reported more positive experiences than a comparison group.12

-People with high BAS are more likely to set positive goals.
-Example in the social domain: “I want to meet new people” instead of “I don’t want to be alone.”13, page 227, with further evidence))
+People with a high BAS are more likely to set positive goals.
+Example in the social domain: “I want to meet new people” instead of “I don’t want to be alone”.13, page 227, with further evidence))

-Nevertheless, as written earlier, the choice of (here: social) goals is a better predictor of (here: social) success than the measure of sensitivity to punishment or reward (BIS and BAS).13, page 227, with further evidence))
+Nevertheless, as already written, the choice of (here: social) goals is a better predictor of (here: social) success than the degree of sensitivity to punishment or reward (BIS and BAS).13, page 227, with further evidence))

 3.3.
 Neurophysiological correlates of the BAS system

-BAS is dopaminergically controlled primarily by the meso-cortical pathway.25
+The BAS is primarily dopaminergically controlled by the mesocortical pathway.25

-The BAS is neurologically controlled by processes that occur in the brain areas of
+The BAS is controlled neurologically by processes that take place in the brain areas

 • Pallidum